TV vs Monitor For Gaming

 TV vs Monitor For Gaming: Pricing

-While TVs made for gaming do exist, getting those features often come at a great price penalty.
-This is because similar as the two technologies are, TVs are ultimately larger, more complex, and more expensive to produce as a result.
+While gaming TVs exist, getting one with the desired features often comes at a great price penalty.
+This is because TVs are ultimately larger, more complex, and more expensive to produce as a result.

 Both display technologies have high-end solutions that bust the wallet, but even low-to-midrange monitors provide less latency and input lag than TVs at comparable prices.
 If we’re talking sheer value for pure gaming, then monitors are the clear winner.